ayusc/mywhatsappbot/README.md

-# WhatsApp Bot
+# WahBuddy
+A simple WhatsApp userbot using `whatsapp-web.js` with persistent session via MongoDB designed to run with Github Actions.

 > [!WARNING]
 > **It is not guaranteed you will not be blocked by using this bot.
 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.<br>Use it at your own risk !!!**

+[![CodeFactor](https://www.codefactor.io/repository/github/ayusc/whatsappbot/badge)](https://www.codefactor.io/repository/github/ayusc/whatsappbot)

+# How to Deploy ?

 > [!NOTE]
 > For unlimited workflow builds please keep your repository source open (thereby complying with the LICENSE) for reference click [here](https://github.com/orgs/community/discussions/26054)

-A simple WhatsApp userbot using `whatsapp-web.js` with persistent session via MongoDB designed to run with Github Actions.

-[![CodeFactor](https://www.codefactor.io/repository/github/ayusc/whatsappbot/badge)](https://www.codefactor.io/repository/github/ayusc/whatsappbot)

-# How to Deploy ?

 First of all you need the MONGO_URI and GITTOKEN environment variables which is crutial for running the bot and storing the session remotely.
 Please follow the steps to create your MongoDB URI string: